ausbitbank/stable-diffusion-discord-bot/README.md

 - Prompt and keyword randomisation from txt files
 - RealESRGAN face fixing and upscaling
 - Slash commands
+- Upload to imgur api if files get too big for your discord server (optional)

 ## WIP/future features:
 - Per-user limits, credit tracking